usnistgov/800-63-3/sp800-63b/sec4_aal.md

  * Single-Factor Cryptographic Device
 * Multi-Factor Cryptographic Device
 * Single-Factor Cryptographic Device used in conjunction with Memorized Secret
+* Multi-Factor OTP Device used in conjunction with a single-factor cryptographic device

-> Note: OTP devices do not provide verifier impersonation resistance, which is required at AAL 3, so a cryptographic authenticator or device is also required even though the OTP device is a multi-factor device.
+> Note: OTP devices do not provide verifier impersonation resistance, which is required at AAL 3, so a cryptographic device is required even though the OTP device is a multi-factor device.

 #### 4.3.2.
 Authenticator and Verifier Requirements